Graduate Theology

 Successful completion of the Master of Arts (Theology) degree requirements will enable you to:

-• understand the central elements of Catholic teaching and practice.
+• identify and explain the central elements of Catholic teaching and practice;

-• understand the broad development and diversity of the Church's tradition
+• understand and articulate the broad development and diversity of the Church's living tradition;

 • read and interpret texts of the Catholic tradition faithfully and critically;

-• relate issues of contemporary thought and life to a larger Catholic theological context.
+• engage and analyze issues of contemporary thought and life in light of the Catholic theological tradition.

 Prerequisites